mdubow/Data-Science-Portfolio/DataCamp Projects/README.md

 Logistic Regression is used to predict whether an individual's credit card application will be approved, with numerous background factors as model features.
 Project includes an extensive data cleaning process.

-Keywords: Pandas, Data Cleaning, EDA, Logistic Regression, Grid Search
+Keywords: Pandas, Data Cleaning, EDA, Logistic Regression, Grid Search, Finance